Hobart: History

 The first European settlement began in 1803 as a military camp at Risdon Cove on the eastern shores of the River Derwent, amid British concerns over the presence of French explorers.
-In 1804, along with the military, settlers and convicts from the abandoned Port Phillip settlement, the camp at Risdon Cove was moved by Captain David Collins to a better location at the present site of Hobart at Sullivans Cove.
-The city, initially known as Hobart Town or Hobarton, was named after Lord Hobart, the British Secretary of State for war and the colonies.
+It was the site of the 1804 Risdon Cove massacre.
+Later that year, along with the military, settlers and convicts from the abandoned Port Phillip settlement, the camp at Risdon Cove was moved by Captain David Collins to a better location at the present site of Hobart at Sullivans Cove.

-The area's indigenous inhabitants were members of the semi-nomadic Mouheneener tribe.
+The area's Indigenous inhabitants were members of the semi-nomadic Mouheneener tribe.
 Violent conflict with the European settlers, and the effects of diseases brought by them, dramatically reduced the Aboriginal population, which was rapidly replaced by free settlers and the convict population.
+In 1832, four years after martial law had been declared, 26 people, including Tongerlongeter (Tukalunginta) and Montpelliatta (Muntipiliyata) of the combined Big River and Oyster Bay nations, surrendered to G. A. Robinson's "friendly mission" and were marched into Hobart to negotiate a truce with Governor George Arthur.
+They were forcibly exiled ten days later to Flinders Island.

 Charles Darwin visited Hobart Town in February 1836 as part of the Beagle expedition.
-He writes of Hobart and the Derwent estuary in The Voyage of the Beagle:

-"...The lower parts of the hills which skirt the bay are cleared; and the bright yellow fields of corn, and dark green ones of potatoes, appear very luxuriant...
+He compares it to Sydney and compliments the "noble forest".
+He writes of Hobart and the Derwent estuary in The Voyage of the Beagle:"...The lower parts of the hills which skirt the bay are cleared; and the bright yellow fields of corn, and dark green ones of potatoes, appear very luxuriant...
 I was chiefly struck with the comparative fewness of the large houses, either built or building.
 Hobart Town, from the census of 1835, contained 13,826 inhabitants, and the whole of Tasmania 36,505."

 The River Derwent was one of Australia's finest deepwater ports and was the centre of South Seas whaling and sealing trades.
 The settlement rapidly grew into a major port, with allied industries such as shipbuilding.

-Hobart Town became a city on 21 August 1842, and was renamed Hobart from the beginning of 1881.